Cue sports techniques: Deflection (squirt)

 The physics of deflection has been studied extensively.
-Basically, when en [sic] is used, the cue ball will always begin its travel in a direction not exactly as aimed; it will "squirt" off of the line parallel with the cue's direction.
+Basically, when en [sic] is used, the cue ball will always begin its travel in a direction not exactly as aimed; it will "squirt" off the line parallel with the cue's direction.
 Deflection increases the faster the cue stick is traveling at impact and the more eng [sic] has been applied.